 Ownership relationships are regularly monitored, including against external watch lists such as Refinitiv’s World-Check database.
 In addition, some respondent banks, including NCB, have designed custom forms that must be completed to demonstrate that due diligence has been done to identify UBOs, specifically when conducting

 In this situation, individuals must be screened, and the intermediary must identify on whose behalf the transaction is being done.
-Although in Jamaica, where ownership structures tend to be transparent, NCB recommends asking questions and seeking verification when the structures become complex and layered, especially if some of those layers involve persons in jurisdictions other than the one in where the relationship is established and/or maintained.
+Although in Jamaica, where ownership structures tend to be transparent, NCB recommends asking questions and seeking verification when the structures become complex and layered, especially if some of those layers involve persons in jurisdictions other than the one in which the relationship is established and/or maintained.

 Although these measures are not yet universally required by law, they are an emerging practice that correspondent banks are interested in seeing.
 Proactive measures such as this are especially reassuring to correspondent banks as they demonstrate commitment to a strong AML compliance program.